Mindfulness Resources

 πŸ§˜πŸ»β€β™€οΈ Oren Jay Sofer

 Free and paid resources from Oren Jay Sofer.
-I’ve taken his Wise Speech online course which he offered for free!
-He’s currently offering many free and donation based resources, like so many other well-known teachers (listed above.)
+I’ve taken his Wise Speech online course!
+He’s currently offering donation based resources, like so many other well-known teachers.

 orenjaysofer.com